DaBangBang/radar_mti/README.md

 # Moving Target Indication techniques for Ti FMCW radar

 We implement moving target indication (MTI) filter to detect moving target including human and small ball.
-The mti techniques that we used were referred by Matthew Ash et. al,in the paper named "On Application of Digital Moving Target Indication Techniques to Short-Range FMCW Radar Data.
+The mti techniques that we used were referred by Matthew Ash et. al,in the paper named "On Application of Digital Moving Target Indication Techniques to Short-Range FMCW Radar Data".

 ## Type of MTI